Turf management

-Turf management or pitchcare describes the work needed to keep a sporting pitch ready for use.
-This article looks at the various types of sporting pitches and the type of challenges which they present.
+Turf management is the science and practice of establishing, maintaining, and improving natural and artificial turf surfaces used for sports, recreation, and other managed landscapes.
+Turf management integrates principles of agronomy, horticulture, soil science, irrigation and pest management to produce safe, durable, and high-quality playing surfaces.
+It is commonly practiced on tennis courts, golf courses, athletic fields, parks and residential or commercial properties.

+Principles of turf management

-The skills needed vary considerably dependent upon the sport and whether or not artificial surfaces are used.
+The skills needed vary considerably dependent upon the sport, environment, climate and construction.
 Special sets of skills are also needed to care for either sand-based athletic fields or native soil fields or to use organic turf management.
+Most programs incorporate several common management practices and principles intended to promote turf health, playability, and longevity.

+Common principles include selecting turfgrass species and cultivars appropriate to environmental conditions and anticipated use, monitoring soil conditions through testing to guide nutrient management, applying irrigation practices that balance turf quality with efficient water use, and implementing mowing programs appropriate for the turf species and desired playing surface.
+Additional practices include aeration and thatch management to improve soil structure and root development, integrated pest management (IPM) to address weeds, insects, and diseases, and renovation techniques such as overseeding or reestablishment to maintain turf density and playing conditions.

 Tennis courts

 There are two main types of tennis court, grass and clay.
 The clay courts can then be divided into natural clay, hard courts and fast/dry courts.

 All tennis courts should ideally be a little west of true north to ensure minimum problems from sunlight.